-The crucible shall be inert to the environment.
+The support shall be inert to the environment (e.g. alumina).

-The configuration of the test piece in an alumina, silica, or zirconia crucible, depending on the acidic or basic character of the corrosive substance, is shown in Figure 2.
+The configuration of the test piece on a support is shown in Figure 2.

-Crucibles shall be baked in air to remove volatile compounds before their first use.
-The recommended baking conditions are at least 24 h at a temperature of 1 $000\,^{\circ}$ C. If water absorption is suspected to have occurred, used crucibles shall be dried at significantly above $100\,^{\circ}$ C.
+Supports shall be baked in air to remove volatile compounds before their first use.
+The recommended baking conditions are at least 24 h at a temperature of 1 000 °C. If water absorption is suspected to have occurred, used crucibles shall be dried at significantly above 100 °C.